Rated Excellent Online

 Listed Building Consent and Alteration Restrictions

 Any alteration to a listed building that affects its character as a building of special architectural or historic interest requires Listed Building Consent from the local planning authority.
 This applies to both external and internal changes, including alterations to features such as original fireplaces, windows, staircases, panelling and structural elements.
-Undertaking unauthorised works to a listed building is a criminal offence.
+Undertaking unauthorised works to a listed building is a criminal offence under the Planning (Listed Buildings and Conservation Areas) Act 1990 and can attract unlimited fines in the Crown Court.

 The ongoing cost of maintaining a listed building to the standard required by Historic England — using approved materials and methods — is also higher than for standard properties.
-Lenders factor this into their assessment of affordability and residual property risk.
+Lenders factor this into their assessment of affordability and residual property risk, often including an increased maintenance allowance in the expenditure assessment.

 We've Helped Over 58,000 Homeowners